 To define a statement in RDF, there are a number of different formats that has different purposes.
-The Turtle (.ttl) format is a syntax that has abbreviations, prefixes and is easier to read for people and used is used through the article series unless otherwise stated.
-Other formats in the Turtle family are more compact and optimized formats for machines, such as N-Triples, Q-Quads.
+The Turtle (.ttl) format is a syntax that has abbreviations, prefixes and is easier to read for humans and used through this article series unless otherwise stated.
+Other formats in the Turtle family are more compact and optimized formats for machine reading, such as N-Triples, Q-Quads.

 Classes and properties in RDFS